Travis d'Arnaud: Toronto Blue Jays

-To begin 2010, d'Arnaud was sent from the Phillies to the Toronto Blue Jays organization in a ten player trade.
+To begin 2010, d'Arnaud was sent from the Phillies to the Toronto Blue Jays organization in a ten-player trade.
 The Phillies received Roy Halladay, along with $6 million from the Blue Jays.
 Toronto received d'Arnaud, Kyle Drabek, and Michael Taylor, who they later flipped to the Oakland Athletics for Brett Wallace.
-Wallace was then traded to the Houston Astros for center-field prospect Anthony Gose.
 D'Arnaud played the entire 2010 season with the Dunedin Blue Jays, the Blue Jays' High-A affiliate in the Florida State League.
 Despite suffering from back problems and playing in a higher league, d'Arnaud put up comparable numbers to his 2009 campaign, hitting .259, an OPS of .726 and six home runs in 71 games.
 For the week of April 19, d'Arnaud was named FSL Player of the Week and was selected to participate in the midsummer Home Run Derby.
 He was named a Mid-Season and Post-Season All-Star.

 In 2011, d'Arnaud played the entire 2011 season in the Eastern League, with the Blue Jays Double-A affiliate, the New Hampshire Fisher Cats.
 Over his first three seasons in the minors, d'Arnaud had steadily improved his defense, but 2011 was the year in which he made vast improvements to all aspects of his offensive ability.
 He finished the season with a .311 batting average and an OBP of .371 in 114 games.
 He saw another great spike in power, hitting 21 home runs with a slugging percentage of .542 and 33 doubles.
 On July 13, d'Arnaud was named to the Eastern League's Mid-Season All-Star team.
 He also made the post-season team on August 25, going to his sixth All-Star game in total.
 The following day, on August 26, d'Arnaud was named the EL's Most Valuable Player.